tom131313/calibrate/README.md

 The user has to hold the camera still and trigger the other program's snapshot despite those distractions.
 Two people working together may make this a lot easier.

-[PhotonVision has no pure raw camera stream output and its slightly damaged "raw" stream is disabled during calibration so this guidance doesn't work with PV.]

 **Run the jar with the correct version id file name from a Windows command terminal**

 **don't double click the jar file name**